rishiselvakumaran98/3081_S21-iter2/labs/lab01_git_basics/README.md

 ### Reading the Feedback

 Pushing to the server triggers the automated grading system.
-Soon your repo will contain a feedback file, letting you know if you have passed all tests of the assignment.
-These tests will make sure you have the right directory structure, filenames, and that everything is behaving as indicated in the requirements.
+Soon your repo will contain a feedback file, letting you know if you have preliminary tests of the assignment.
+These tests will make sure you have the right directory structure, filenames, etc.

 Watch your github account via the web interface to see when the feedback file is ready (hit refresh to check contents).
 You can look at it through the web, but